rust-lang/rustc-dev-guide/src/diagnostics/translation.md

 Arguments have both a name (e.g. "what" in the earlier example) and a value.
-Argument values are represented using the `DiagnosticArgValue` type, which is just a string or a number. rustc types can implement `IntoDiagnosticArg` with conversion into a string or a number, common types like `Ty<'tcx>` already have such implementations.
+Argument values are represented using the `DiagnosticArgValue` type, which is just a string or a number. rustc types can implement `IntoDiagnosticArg` with conversion into a string or a number, and common types like `Ty<'tcx>` already have such implementations.

 `set_arg` calls are handled transparently by diagnostic derives but need to be